hakonhall/hybridmodules/README.md

 The JHMS specification defines a set of relaxations to the strict specification that an implementation MAY implement at their discretion.
 The choices made in the reference implementation are detailed in the below Relaxation section.

-In addition to the reference implementation, this repository also provides tools and tips for migrating plain JARs and OSGi bundles to JHMS in Migration.
+In addition to the reference implementation, this repository also provides tools and tips for migrating plain JARs and OSGi bundles to JHMS in the below Migration section.

 ## Implementation notes